Stay in the Loop

 Philly Will Decide

-Prolific illustrator Hawk Krall’s Philly Will Decide “captures the spirit of the Philadelphia streets” in 2020 (when crowds danced at City Hall and at the Convention Center while the votes were tallied) and today.
+Prolific illustrator Krall’s Philly Will Decide “captures the spirit of the Philadelphia streets” in 2020 (when crowds danced at City Hall and at the Convention Center while the votes were tallied) and today.
 Krall evokes positive images (can you spot Philly Elmo?) that he hopes will fight the “combative, dark tone of modern politics” and motivate people to vote in 2024.

-“I’m painting William Penn and it’s right there.
+“I’m painting William Penn, and it’s right there.
 I better draw it right because I have no excuse,” Krall told me as he worked on his mural in full view of City Hall.
-He said that many passersby were already excited by his mural, even in its earliest stages (one guy even broke into song).
+He said that many passersby were already excited by his mural, even in its earliest stages.
+(One guy even broke into song.)

 Art transcends